What are Drosophila?

 - 12ml Methyl Paraben (Nipagin) Solution (1g per 10ml of 95% alcohol)

-Add part of the water to the dry ingredients, mix until lump free, add remainder of water.
-Boil for around 15 minutes stirring occasionally, allow to cool a little then add the Nipagin solution.
-Decant into specimen tubes whilst still hot (approx. 60°C) then allow to cool.
+Mix the dry ingredients, then add the water and mix again.
+Simmer for around 5 minutes until cooked, stirring regularly.
+Remove from the heat, allow to cool a little then add the Nipagin solution.
+Decant into specimen tubes whilst 'hand hot' (approx. 50Β°C) then allow to cool.

-Once cool, if not using immediately, plug with a plastic stopper and refrigerate, use within 1 week.
-Before adding flies, dry any condensation using paper towel then add a sprinkling of baker's yeast and a drosophila ladder (optional).
+Once cool, if not using immediately, plug with aΒ plastic stopper and refrigerate, use within 1 week.
+Before adding flies, dry any condensation and plug with either a cotton wool stopper or foam bung.

 References: